QuickBlox/q-municate-android/README.md

 # QuickBlox
-QuickBlox - Communication & cloud backend (BaaS) platform which brings superpowers to mobile apps.
+QuickBlox - Communication backed as a Service (CaaS) platform which brings superpowers to mobile apps.

 QuickBlox is a suite of communication features & data services (APIs, SDKs, code samples, admin panel, tutorials) which help digital agencies, mobile developers and publishers to add great functionality to smartphone applications.